jkominek/piano-conversion/README.md

 It was inspired by Evgeni Kumanov (CyberGene)'s "Cybrid" controller: https://github.com/ekumanov/cybrid/

-# Warning
+# Warning!

-Not only are the hardware designs unfinished, they have not been fabricated, tested, or had firmware written for them.
+The hardware designs are unfinished.
+Some have not been fabricated.
+Most have barely been tested, and there is no published firmware for any of them.

 See the [Status page](https://github.com/jkominek/piano-conversion/wiki/Status) for where things stand.